Anthony-Nolan/Atlas/README.md

 ### Validation Testing

-Contained within the `Nova.SearchAlgorithm.Test.Validation` project.
+Contained within the `Atlas.MatchingAlgorithm.Test.Validation` project.

 These tests are primarily for the benefit of non-developers, intended to confirm that the algorithm conforms to the specification to the Search Team's satisfaction.